hyperledger-labs/splice/README.md

 ## IntelliJ setup

+* Clone the repository first, if you haven't yet
+* Run `which java` and `which sbt` within `the-real-canton-coin` directory to respectively find the JRE/SDK and sbt versions used by nix.
+The outputs should roughly look as follows:
+    ```
+    the-real-canton-coin$ which java
+    /nix/store/rqii97havwmrzan6wk1lbh5nc48w821y-openjdk-11.0.15+10/bin/java
+    the-real-canton-coin$ which sbt
+    /nix/store/9q28hwzz8yy75l317k2v2mdq485hgja0-sbt-1.6.2/bin/sbt
+    ```
+* Add the Java SDK from nix per the instructions [in the Daml repo.](https://github.com/digital-asset/daml/blob/main/BAZEL.md#configuring-the-jdk-in-intellij)
+ In the example above, the JDK would be at `/nix/store/rqii97havwmrzan6wk1lbh5nc48w821y-openjdk-11.0.15+10/lib/openjdk`.
-* Open the repository via 'File -> New -> Project from existing sources' (or via 'Project from version control') if you haven't cloned the repository yet
+* Open the repository via 'File -> New -> Project from existing sources'
 * 'Import project from external model' and select sbt
+* Point IntelliJ to the JRE home and sbt-launch jar.
+From the example above, these should respectively be `/nix/store/rqii97havwmrzan6wk1lbh5nc48w821y-openjdk-11.0.15+10/` and `/nix/store/9q28hwzz8yy75l317k2v2mdq485hgja0-sbt-1.6.2/share/sbt/bin/sbt-launch.jar`.
+* Also configure it with the JDK you added above.
+If the JDK doesn't show up as one of the options, you may need to choose any other SDK and set up the correct SDK for the project after following the rest of the steps.
+    In that case, you will need to verify that all usages of the JDK in 'Settings' and 'Project Structure' use the correct SDK.
-* Select a locally installed Java SDK and otherwise choose [these settings](https://i.imgur.com/8Lc8crR.png) (see explanations [here](https://www.jetbrains.com/help/idea/sbt.html))
+* Otherwise choose [these settings in the dialogue](https://i.imgur.com/B3yWCZ9.png) (see sbt explanations [here](https://www.jetbrains.com/help/idea/sbt.html))

-You should then a 'sbt shell' window in IntelliJ that allows you to build and test the Scala code.
+You should then see a 'sbt shell' window in IntelliJ that allows you to build and test the Scala code while using the same package references as nix.
+If IntelliJ asks you at the end if you want to overwrite any previous `.idea/*` files, say yes.